 Sight Distance

-A railroad grade crossing is comparable to the intersection of two highways where a sight triangle is kept clear of obstructions or it is protected by a traffic control device.
-The desirable sight distance allows a driver to see an approaching train at a distance that allows the vehicle to stop well in advance of the crossing if signals, or gates and signals present.
+A railroad grade crossing is comparable to the intersection of two highways where a sight triangle is kept clear of obstructions (including vegetation) and may be protected by a traffic control device.
+When designing for these locations, provide for both corner and clearing sight distance.

+Corner sight distance allows a driver traveling towards a crossing to see an approaching train at a distance that allows the vehicle to stop in advance of the crossing. (see Exhibit 1350-1, Case A.)

+Clearing sight distance allows a driver stopped at a crossing to see far enough down the tracks that they may decide to proceed and cross those tracks before a train, approaching at its maximum allowable speed, reaches the crossing (see Exhibit 1350-1, Case B.)

 For Cases A and B, the minimum distance for removing signs, brush and timber in the vicinity of the grade crossing that obstruct the view of an approaching train is 100 feet, measured along the tracks from the crossing.

-See RCW 47.32.140 regarding requirements if signals, or gates and signals, are not present (see Exhibit 1350-1, Case 2).
-Sight distances of the order shown are desirable at any railroad grade crossing not controlled by railroad flashing light signals or gates (active warning devices).Attainment of optimal sight distances is often difficult and impracticable due to topography and terrain.
-Even in flat, open terrain, the growth of crops or other seasonal vegetation can create a permanent or seasonal sight distance obstruction.
-Furthermore, the properties upon which obstructions might exist are commonly owned by the railroad or others.
-Evaluate installation of active devices at any location where adequate sight distances cannot be provided.
-Include communication with the railroad and the WUTC in your evaluation.

-The driver of a vehicle stopped at a crossing with signal lights but no gates needs

-to be able to see far enough down the tracks from the stop bar to be able to cross the tracks before a train, approaching at maximum allowable speed, reaches the crossing (see Exhibit 1350-1, Case 1).

-dt = Sight distance along railroad tracks (ft) dh = Sight distance along highway (ft)

-de = Distance from driver to front of vehicle (8 ft) D = Distance from stop line to nearest rail (15 ft)

-W = Distance between outer rails (single track W=5 ft)

-Notes:

-Adjust for skewed crossings.

-Assume flat highway grades adjacent to and at crossings.

-Vv = Velocity of vehicle (mph)

-F = Coefficient of friction

-Vt = Velocity of train (mph)

-L = Length of vehicle (65 ft)
+Among the challenges associated with providing sight distance at railroad grade crossing locations are topography, seasonal crops or other vegetation, andstructures or other obstructions in properties that the sight lines cross, including the railroad.
+Evaluate, with the HQ Railroad Liaison, and document the need to install active control devices (such as signals or signals and gates) at locations where the distances in Exhibit 1350-1 cannot be provided or maintained over time.
+Contact the HQ Railroad Liaison to engage the subject railroad and the WUTC in the evaluation.